Tulip: Canada

-During World War II, Seymour Cobley of the Royal Horticultural Society donated 83,000 tulips to Canada from 1941 to 1943 to honour Canadian involvement in the war.
+During World War II, Seymour Cobley of the Brittish Royal Horticultural Society donated 83,000 tulips to Canada from 1941 to 1943 to honour Canadian involvement in the war.

+The Canadian Tulip Festival (Festival Canadien des Tulipes; Canadees Festival van de Tulp) is a tulip festival held annually each May in Ottawa, Ontario, Canada.
+The festival claims to be the world's largest tulip festival, displaying over one million tulips, with attendance of over 650,000 visitors annually.
+The festival is a cultural and historical aspect of the special Canada–Netherlands relationship, having originated with commemorative donations of tulips to Canada from the Netherlands for Canadian actions during World War II, when Canadian forces led the liberation of the Netherlands and hosted the Dutch royal family in exile.

+Crown-shaped orange Liberation75-tulips, to commemorate the 75th Anniversary of the Liberation of the Netherlands.
+As part of the Liberation75 commemoration event, 1.1 million orange crown-shaped Liberation75 tulips (formerly known as the Orange Emperor variety), in addition to deep red Canadian Liberator tulips, were sent from growers in the Netherlands and planted across Canada to honour the 1.1 million Canadians, who served during World War II.

 In 1945 the Dutch royal family sent 100,000 tulip bulbs to Ottawa in gratitude for Canadians having sheltered the future Queen Juliana and her family for the preceding three years during the Nazi occupation of the Netherlands.
 In 1946 Juliana sent another 20,500 bulbs requesting that a display be created for the hospital, and promised to send 10,000 more bulbs each year.
 By 1963 the Canadian Tulip Festival featured more than 2 million tulips, rising to nearly 3 million by 1995.
+The Netherlands continues to send 20,000 bulbs to Canada each year (10,000 from the royal family and 10,000 from the Dutch Bulb Growers Association).